cinema antiplastique

 land acknowledgment

-cinema antiplastique is located in stolen lands of the Lenapehoking, colonially known as the dumbo neighborhood in brooklyn, new york city. as we collectively work to address and repair these histories of crime against earth, human and interspecies relations, we invite indigenous peoples of this land to reach out re collaboration, land back efforts and events. looking forward to hearing from you!
+cinema antiplastique is located in stolen lands of the Lenapehoking, colonially known as the dumbo neighborhood of brooklyn, new york city. as we collectively work to address and repair these histories of crime against the earth and interspecies relations, we invite indigenous peoples of this land to reach out here re collaboration, land back efforts and events. looking forward to hearing from you.

 support our work

-cinema antiplastique is an autonomous institution. our commitment to a free Palestine and third world liberation, leads us to sustain our studio through ticket sales, commissions and community support.
+cinema antiplastique is an autonomous institution. our commitment to a free Palestine, reparations and indigenous led resistance / earth liberation leads us to sustain our work through ticket sales, commissions and community support.

 we appreciate you!